nlfiedler/nlfiedler.github.io/_drafts/Building_CouchDB_Solaris.md

 Mozilla's [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) provides the JavaScript engine for CouchDB to process map/reduce functions and execute view queries.
 Installing from source on OpenIndiana is non-trivial, so use the [SFE](http://wiki.openindiana.org/oi/Spec+Files+Extra+Repository) package instead.

 ```
+$ pfexec pkg set-publisher -p http://pkg.openindiana.org/sfe
 $ pfexec pkg install runtime/javascript/spidermonkey
 ```

-### Netscape Portable Runtime
+### Netscape Portable Runtime headers

-Surprise!
-I bet you didn't know you needed this one.
-It's certainly not mentioned anywhere obvious.
-It took some detective work, and I'm ever so slightly proud of myself because I usually can't figure these things out.
+This one was tricky to discover.
+It is not mentioned anywhere obvious, and it took some detective work to figure it out.
 The clue was to look in the `config.log` after CouchDB `configure` failed to find `JS_NewContext` in the `mozjs185` library.
 From the log, it becomes clear that the problem has nothing at all to do with SpiderMonkey and instead it's missing a file named `nspr.pc`.
 After some searching and package querying, I came to find that the OpenIndiana package `library/nspr/header-nspr` fits the bill.

 ```
 $ pfexec pkg install library/nspr/header-nspr